Email Us Today! contact@umonics.sg

 2. Use multisensory methods

 Preschoolers have a short attention span and learn best through multisensory methods.
 Use a variety of materials and tools such as sandpaper letters, magnetic letters, chalkboards, and whiteboards to teach letter formation.
-Encourage them to trace the letters with their fingers or a pencil, and to say the letter sound aloud as they write.
+EEncourage them to trace letters while vocalizing their sounds.

 3. Provide guidance and support